-Prerequisite: ASL 1 CP
+Prerequisite: ASL 1 CP and Teacher Placement

 American Sign Language 2 reinforces and builds upon the tenets of level 1 rendering it a cumulative experience.
 The second year course reviews and solidifies sign vocabulary, fingerspelling and numbers and focuses on expressive and receptive signing activities.
-Students will be asked to begin using their skill for basic/intermediate conversation while paying closer attention to various modes of communication (interpresonal, interpretive and presentational).
-Also, the history of American Sign Language and Deaf Culture will be studied further.
+Students will be asked to begin using their skill for basic/intermediate conversation while paying closer attention to various modes of communication (interpersonal, interpretive and presentational).
+Also, the history of American Sign Language and deaf culture will be studied further.
 Successful completion of this course will prepare students with the skills necessary for the advanced study of American Sign Language.